-It's very difficult to make a pure black icing, but you can come close, and it'll taste much better than any store-bought kind.
+It's very difficult to make a pure black icing, but this simple cake icing recipe comes close, and it'll taste much better than any store-bought kind.

 To make gold icing, begin with white icing, then add some yellow coloring gel and double the amount of brown coloring gel.
 The yellowish gold icing isn't shiny like gold, but it serves its purpose.

 Old fashioned whipped cream works great as an icing on a cake, or as a

 filling between its layers.
 However, the problem with real whipped cream

 is that it tends to weep after a while and if you keep your cake at